NamLe0609/bias-ai-report/table.typ

   Even with regulation, if the technology is misused, the government has a duty to take some responsibility for the consequences.], ),
-  caption: [Ethical impact assessment using VSD in a hospital setting] ) <ethical-impact-assessment-hospital>
+  caption: [Ethical impact assessment using VSD in a hospital setting.]
+) <ethical-impact-assessment-hospital>